regnek/ps-sass-lib/README.md

 ## How to Use

-To use our Sass Library, simply download or clone this repository into your main directory, rename it `scss` and compile your styles to a css folder.
+To use our Sass Library, simply download or clone this repository into your project directory, rename it `scss` and compile your styles to a css folder.

 ```
 $ sass --watch scss:css